-Find the difference between our lifestyle and theirs.
-Make a list of these differences and then think about how pioneers may have lived without the luxuries we take for granted now.
+Find the difference between our lifestyle and theirs, specifically regarding technology.
+Make a list of these differences and then think about how those in the 1800s may have lived without the luxuries we take for granted now.
 This may require a little research as well.